 “I don’t even know what to ask!”
 I hear that statement with regularity from women as we talk matters of financial planning, retirement preparedness, and general financial decision making.
 Generational differences don’t seem to exist with respect to these topics as I’ve heard Baby Boomers, Gen Xers, and Millennials all use this exact phrase.

-UBS Wealth Management USA published a whitepaper report on April 13th detailing reasons why women abdicate their roles in family financial decision making.
-According to their research the reasons vary but can be drilled down to a few factors: persistent gender roles in the family, men’s status as primary breadwinner, and time constraints for busy women.²
+UBS Wealth Management USA published a whitepaper report on April 13th, 2018 detailing reasons why women abdicate their roles in family financial decision making.
+According to their research, the reasons vary but can be drilled down to a few factors: persistent gender roles in the family, men’s status as the primary breadwinner, and time constraints for busy women.²

-How do we move the needle towards “more involved and more aware”?
-In our practice we work with couples, singles, men and women alike.
+How do we move the needle towards “more involved and more aware” to bring women into the financial loop?
+In our practice, we work with couples, singles, men and women alike.
 It is among the population of women who seek us out because of divorce or death we see the greatest need for financial education and support.
 According to the UBS study, 59% of widows and divorcees wish they had been more involved in long-term financial decisions.
 Further, a full 98% of them urge other women to become more involved early on.²

 - Spending well (the budget)